xlladdins/xll/docs/Excel4Macros/DELETE.STYLE.md

 **DELETE.STYLE**(style\_text)

 Style\_text    is the name of a style to be deleted.
-If style\_text does not exist, DELETE.STYLE returns the \#VALUE! error value and interrupts the macro.
+If style\_text does not exist, DELETE.STYLE returns the \#VALUE\! error value and interrupts the macro.

 **Remarks**